Davidson Institute for Talent Development

 - Consider buying a filtering or monitoring software program.

 - Wired Safety was created by an Internet lawyer who desired to educate people about the Internet and its potential dangers.
 There is a wealth of information for students, parents, law enforcement, educators, librarians, and media.
-Resources range from free classes, to tips for dealing with cyber bullies, to a free downloadable booklet, Parenting Online, to a search engine powered by the Wired Kids (Wired Safety’s kid friendly counterpart) to ensure that only appropriate sites show as results.
+Resources range from free classes, to tips for dealing with cyber bullies, to a search engine powered by the Wired Kids (Wired Safety’s kid friendly counterpart) to ensure that only appropriate sites show as results.

 - iSAFE is a non-profit organization founded in 1998 with a grant from the Office of Juvenile Justice and Delinquency Prevention.
 This site provides tips to parents for keeping their children safe on the Internet, and allows you to sign up to receive a monthly newsletter about Internet safety.